StepKotl/AI-Dance-Maker-IRREPERABLE/README.md

 1. I would actually learn from projects that have done this exact thing in the past, and try to see if their databases were available
 2. Instead of analyzing MIDI files, I would just approximate MP3 sound waves to each other, which would likely work wonders compared to MIDI

 3. Use C# instead of Python.
-Although Python is great for AI, it would be harder to implement within Unity.
+Although Python is great for AI, it would've been incredibly hard to implement within Unity.